KaiPrince/ASL-Dictionary/frontend/README.md

 - Add media order index
 - Click on image to open in solo modal
 - Index page handle no image, smart select image/video, choose preview image in Django.
+- Add icons and manifest for installable PWA